OOPS: Automated generation of REST API specification via LLMs: Approach

 \subsection{Endpoint method extraction}

-As shown in Figure \ref{fig-3-1}, OOPS invokes the \textbf{file-level API entry detector} to extract API entries from each code file (\ding{202}) as the first step in the endpoint method extraction workflow.
+As shown in Figure~\ref{fig-3-1}, OOPS invokes the \textbf{file-level API entry detector} to extract API entries from each code file (\ding{202}) as the first step in the endpoint method extraction workflow.
 An \textbf{API entry} is defined as a triple $APIEntry = (Path, Handler, Tag)$, where $Path$ represents a partial or complete request path, $Handler$ represents the function, class, or object that processes requests matching the path, and $Tag$ is an enumeration value that marks whether the $Handler$ implementation is located in the current file (LOCAL) or imported from other files (REF).
 API entries model the routing mechanism of REST API development frameworks: binding $Path$ with $Handler$ to either process matching requests or dispatch requests to other Handlers.
-As shown in lines 1-16 of Algorithm \ref{algorithm-1}, OOPS normalizes path parameters using \texttt{\{\}} and deduplicates based on the normalized $Path$ and file location for each identified API entry.
+Although routing implementations vary across programming languages and development frameworks, their core semantics can be uniformly mapped onto the technology-agnostic abstraction of API entries.
+Therefore, instead of requiring technology-specific parsing rules for each server-side technology, OOPS leverages the code semantic understanding capability of LLMs to directly detect API entries conforming to this unified abstraction from code files.
+As shown in lines 1--16 of Algorithm~\ref{algorithm-1}, OOPS normalizes path parameters using \texttt{\{\}} and deduplicates based on the normalized $Path$ and file location for each identified API entry.

 As the second and third steps in the endpoint method extraction workflow, OOPS analyzes the dependencies between API entries located in different files (\ding{203}) and then constructs an \textbf{API dependency graph} to associate files (\ding{204}).
 The API dependency graph is defined as a directed acyclic graph $G = (V, E)$, where $V$ is the node set and $E$ is the edge set.
 Each node $v \in V$ represents a file; each edge $(v_1, v_2) \in E$ indicates that an API entry in file $v_2$ references a $Handler$ implemented in file $v_1$, meaning that information from file $v_2$ is required to determine the complete request path of the corresponding API entry in file $v_1$.